Katherine-Holland/PP2/README.md

 I found an online tutorial which re-created a similar functionality using blocks and I then modified this code with event listeners and graphics and more functionality to achieve the final snail game.
 As the coding progressed, I realised that this simple game was actually pretty difficult to code for a beginner and I was generating numerous errors as I went along (see 'Issues' below).
 However, I learnt a lot in the process!

 ### Snail Quiz
 I created a simple quiz for children who wanted to learn more about snails.
 This game is followed by a link to the Natural History Museum's guide to snails, allowing the audience to find out more from an established authority on Natural History.
-This was created based around the topic on the Code Institute tutorial, using an array and a scoring system based on the correct answer being chosen.
+This quiz was created around a similar code structure to the Code Institute tutorial 'Rock , Paper, Scissors', using an array and a scoring system based on the correct answer being chosen.

 ### Images
 I chose images that related to a fun gaming theme.
 ![Image](assets/images/snail.png)

 ### Footer
-I added a GIF to add interest to the footer and used a green horizontal rule to denote grass and to break up the page.
+I added a GIF to add interest to the footer and used a green horizontal rule to denote grass and to add some style to the page.

 ## Deployment
 I deployed the site via GitHub.
 I did this on the 'pages' section via the repository 'settings' tab.
 Under the 'source' drop down menu, I deployed from branch, ensuring the 'root' folder was selected before saving it.
-Under the green 'code' button, within the repository, the URL link is shown and I copy pasted into the browser and IDE.
 I gave detailed commits as the project progressed via GitHub.
 These changes were committed using these steps: Giving a summary of the commit, a description of the commit, then staging and committing all changes before pushing to GitHub.

 I tested it using two popular browsers, Chrome and Firefox, both of which worked as expected.

 I tested the site using Google Dev Tools both for desktop and for mobile responsiveness on all devices.
-The site worked well as I had used a container to add mobile responsiveness, however, I did need to change the chart dimensions in the jsscript file to allow it to fit on smaller mobile screens and I also used media queries to ensure the site was viewable on mobile devices.
+The site worked well, as I had used a container to add mobile responsiveness.
+However, I did need to change the chart dimensions in the script.js file to allow it to fit on smaller mobile screens and I also used media queries to ensure the site was viewable on mobile devices.

 ## Manual Testing
 1. I was testing the functionality of the site as I went along.
 For example, to check if the event listeners were responding correctly I logged events to the console.